-The information contained in this document is current as at August 2024 and is based on data available to Iplex[®] Pipelines NZ Ltd at the time of publication
+The information contained in this document is current as at September 2023 and is based on data available to Iplex[®] Pipelines NZ Ltd at the time of going to print.

 All photographic images are intended to provide a general impression only, and should not be relied upon as an accurate example of Iplex[®] Pipelines NZ Ltd products, installed in accordance with this document or the referenced compliance documents.